- 1 Platform and network

 - A unit pair consists of two units that are part of a unit group and that are both located within a specific geographical region

 - Region—A set of isolated and physically separated Availability Zones deployed within a latency-defined perimeter and connected through a dedicated low-latency network within a specific geographical area.
+Note: Regions as defined here are a feature of the cloud deployment architecture and are not supported in the private data center deployment architecture, which does not use Availability Zones.

 - Data center—A building, a dedicated space within a building, or a group of buildings used to house computer systems and associated components, such as telecommunications and storage systems.

 - Availability Zone (AZ)—A discrete location within a region that is designed to operate independently from the other Availability Zones in that region.
 Because of this separation, any given Availability Zone is unlikely to be affected by failures in other Availability Zones.
+Note: Availability Zones are a feature of the cloud deployment architecture and are not supported in the private data center deployment architecture.

 - Tenant—A business entity that has common goals and procedures, and occupies part or all of a contact center.
 Tenants that share a contact center could be different businesses, or different divisions within the same business.